NebN/work-trip/README.md

 # work-trip
-Automation of boring tasks related to work trips.
+Slack Bot for automation of boring tasks related to work trips.